Assassination of Abraham Lincoln: Booth and Herold

-Booth and Herold were sleeping at Garrett's farm on April 26 when soldiers from the 16th New York Cavalry arrived and surrounded the barn, then threatened to set fire to it.
+Booth and Herold were sleeping at Garrett's farm on April 26 when soldiers from the 16th New York Cavalry arrived, surrounded the barn, and threatened to set fire to it.
 Herold surrendered, but Booth cried out, "I will not be taken alive!"
 The soldiers set fire to the barn and Booth scrambled for the back door with a rifle and pistol.

 Sergeant Boston Corbett crept up behind the barn and shot Booth in "the back of the head about an inch below the spot where his [Booth's] shot had entered the head of Mr. Lincoln", severing his spinal cord.
 Booth was carried out onto the steps of the barn.
 A soldier poured water into his mouth, which he spat out, unable to swallow.
 Booth told the soldier, "Tell my mother I die for my country."
 Unable to move his limbs, he asked a soldier to lift his hands before his face and whispered his last words as he gazed at them: "Useless ... useless."
-He died on the porch of the Garrett farm two hours later.
+He died on the porch of the Garrett farm three hours later.
 Corbett was initially arrested for disobeying orders from Stanton that Booth be taken alive if possible, but was later released and was largely considered a hero by the media and the public.